History of Turkish Airlines in Timeline

 Turkish Airlines

-Turkish Airlines (Türk Hava Yolları) is the national flag carrier of Turkey.
-As of June 2024, it operates scheduled passenger and cargo services to 352 destinations across Europe, Asia, Oceania, Africa, and the Americas.
-Notably, it serves more countries (131) than any other airline and also the most destinations non-stop from a single airport.
-Turkish Cargo, the airline's cargo division, serves 82 destinations with 24 cargo aircraft.
-The airline also owns a low-cost subsidiary named AJet.
+Turkish Airlines (Türk Hava Yolları Anonim Ortaklığı) is the national flag carrier of Turkey.
+As of June 2024, it operates scheduled flights to 352 destinations across Europe, Asia, Oceania, Africa, and the Americas.
+It holds the distinction of serving the most non-stop destinations from a single airport and flying to more countries (131) than any other airline.
+Turkish Cargo, its cargo division, operates with 24 aircraft to 82 destinations.
+The airline also owns a low-cost subsidiary, AJet.

-In May 1933, Turkish Airlines was established as Turkish State Airlines, a department of the Ministry of National Defense.
+On May 20, 1933, Turkish Airlines was established as Turkish State Airlines, a department of the Ministry of National Defense.
 The airline's initial fleet included two five-seat Curtiss Kingbirds, two four-seat Junkers F 13s, and one ten-seat Tupolev ANT-9.

-In 1933, Turkish Airlines started operations with a fleet of five aircraft.
+In 1933, Turkish Airlines started operations with five aircraft.

 1935: Turned over to the Ministry of Public Works

-In 1935, Turkish Airlines was transferred to the Ministry of Public Works and subsequently renamed General Directorate of State Airlines.
+In 1935, Turkish Airlines was turned over to the Ministry of Public Works and subsequently renamed General Directorate of State Airlines.

 1938: Became part of the Ministry of Transportation